Characidium lagosantense

 Characidium lagosantense is a fish in the family Crenuchidae.
 It is native to South America and is found in the Das Velhas River basin in the São Francisco River drainage in Brazil.

 Size

 This species reaches a length of 4.1 cm.

 Etymology

-The fishes name in Latin = –ense, which is the Latin suffix denoting place: Lagoa Santa, Minas Gerais, Brazil, which is the type locality.
+The fish's name includes "-ense," the Latin suffix denoting place; Lagoa Santa, Minas Gerais, Brazil, is the type locality.